 In 2016, THET established an office in Dar es Salaam to deliver programmes and projects that support and are aligned to the Ministry of Health, Community Development, Gender, the Elderly and Children’s (MoHCDGEC) priorities with a particular focus on health workforce development.

-Since then we have been supporting the MoHCDGEC and the President’s Office Regional Administration and Local Government (PO-RALG) to train and deploy the new Community Health Worker cadre.
+Since then we have supported the MoHCDGEC and the President’s Office Regional Administration and Local Government (PO-RALG) to train and strengthen the Community Health Worker cadre.

 AIM: To generate important insights on constructive interventions with a view to promoting and sustaining respectful care from healthcare professionals, with an initial focus on primary and secondary maternity care.